 We spent the weekend with 60 girls at Norwich High School and carried out our very first school-based hack.
-We always aim to have a laugh at our Hackathons and the weekend of 27th and 28th September was such a hoot!
+We always aim to laugh at our Hackathons and the weekend of 27th and 28th September was such a hoot!
 The girls had chosen to come along on their weekend to dabble in the programming world, they spanned across all year groups and they all had differing levels of tech knowledge.

-Norwich High School are partnered with a school in Ghana and are due to travel to visit them next year, we were tasked with running a hackathon for the girls so they could become app creators instead of just being app consumers.
+Norwich High School are partnered with a school in Ghana and is due to travel to visit them next year, we were tasked with running a hackathon for the girls so they could become app creators instead of just being app consumers.
 We started the days off with our STEMettes branded icebreakers to build up a STEMazing atmosphere.
 We split the girls into 3 groups, named after 3 Ghanaian tribes: Ashanti, Ewe & Fante.
 Then it was time for the girls to become problem solvers and get creative with the hack challenge.
 They all built mobile/ web apps using differing platforms – Appshed, AppInventor and Ratchet respectively.

 The girls spent the first morning in “teaches”, learning about each platform and building their prototypes for the ‘Ghana’ brief: to build something related to Ghana, culture and Ghana’s people.
 We started the second morning with an energiser – Azonto (for those that are unsure as to what this is… give it a Google and have a go!)
-We had the teachers, girls & volunteers up dancing testing out their skills, this definitely set the lively tone for the rest of the day.
+We had the teachers, girls & volunteers up dancing testing out their skills, this set the lively tone for the rest of the day.
 The girls then got into building and finalizing their mobile apps.

-“I loved all of the group activities we did, they were really fun and we could relax before we went back to our app-making…I also enjoyed when we were actually working to make an app, we had a goal to work to and things we wanted to do, so we could learn”.
+“I loved all of the group activities we did, they were really fun and we could relax before we went back to our app-making…I also enjoyed when we were working to make an app, we had a goal to work to and things we wanted to do, so we could learn”.

-“The STEMettes were really helpful and bubbly”
+“The STEMettes were helpful and bubbly”